Part of: Mechanical Ventilation

 - Pressure is minimised for any given prescribed tidal volume

-- A minute volume is guaranteed, preserving a degree of control over PaCO2
+- A minimum minute volume is guaranteed, preserving a degree of control over PaCO2